Isap31/SproutAgent-2026/README.md

 # SproutAgent 2026

 SproutAgent is an AI-assisted consulting workflow prototype.
-It uses a fictional Star Wars-inspired consulting firm, **Orbital Horizons Consulting**, to safely simulate real-world consulting problems around operations, risk, transformation, cost estimation, and project timelines.
+It uses a fictional SW's-inspired consulting firm, **Orbital Horizons Consulting**, to safely simulate real-world consulting problems around operations, risk, transformation, cost estimation, and project timelines.

 The project is designed as a practice build for learning how AI can support consulting workflows before applying the same thinking to real business environments.